AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

 >[!CONTEXTUALHELP]
 >id="cja_workspace_quickinsights_button"
 >title="Quick insights"
->abstract="Creates a panel to quickly build a freeform table and accompanying visualization to analyze and uncover insights faster."
+>abstract="Create a panel to quickly build a freeform table and accompanying visualization to analyze and uncover insights faster."

 <!-- markdownlint-enable MD034 -->